brevzin/cpp_proposals/3951_string_interpolation/string-interpolation.md

 The first and last piece are always (possibly-empty) string literals — for `$N$` interpolations there will be `$N$+1` strings.
 Even for the template string `t"{expr}"` which entirely consists of an expression, there will be two empty string pieces.

-However, C++ expressions can be arbitrary complicated.
+However, C++ expressions can be arbitrarily complicated.
 Notably, they can also include `:` or `}`. both of which are significant in formatting and indicate the end of the expression.
 So how do we know when we're done with the `$expr$` part here?

 One approach would be to simply limit the kinds of expressions that can appear in template strings.
 Rust, for instance, _only_ supports identifiers.
 That obviously makes parsing quite easy, but it also is very limiting.
 On the other extreme, supporting _all_ expressions can easily lead to indecipherable code.
 I think on balance, supporting only identifiers is far too restrictive.
 But once you start adding what other kinds of expressions to allow (surely, at least class member access), it quickly becomes too difficult to keep track of what is allowed (indexing? function calls? splices?) and ironically makes both the implementation more difficult (to enforce what is and isn't allowed) and harder to understand for the user (to know which expressions are and aren't allowed).